The LV-Directive (2014/35/EC)

-The manufacturers declaration consists mainly of a liability statement from the manufacturer or importing agent in which he accepts the legal consequences (liability) for conformity of it's equipment to the LVD-essential requirements.
-The manufacturer is granted permission to do the testing himself, or let the testing be executed by any test-house.
+The manufacturers declaration consists mainly of a liability statement (Declaration of Conformity DoC) made up by manufacturer or importing agent in which he accepts the legal consequences (liability) for conformity of its equipment to the essential requirements from the LVD.
+The manufacturer is granted permission to do the assessment himself, or let the testing be carried out by any test-house.
 Using this route the manufacturer is strongly suggested to use the so-called Harmonized Standards for type testing, although in absence of these any other safety standard or no standard at all may be applied.

 Technical Construction File (TCF).